 There is an option to skip the correlations needed to shift pieces into register.
 These correlations are of no real value if the data are to be processed elsewhere and can consume significant time in a large acquisition.

 In stage montages, the effects of backlash are minimized by always moving the stage to a piece position from the same direction.
 For each column of pieces to be acquired, there is a backlash correction movement in the opposite direction.
-The amount of this correction is set by the property StageMontageBacklash, which defaults to 5 µm on an FEI scope, 10 µm on a JEOL, and 20 µm on the Hitachi HT7700.
+The amount of this correction is set by the property StageMontageBacklash, which defaults to 5 µm on a Thermo/FEI scope, 10 µm on a JEOL, and 20 µm on the Hitachi HT7700.
 With JEOL stages, a value of 20-25 µm may be needed to reduce variability in the overlaps.
 To determine the needed value, take a small montage (e.g., 5 x 5) and process it in IMOD as described below.
 After running blendmont, open the file in midas and compare the overlaps between the first and second piece in each column with the overlaps between pieces higher in Y. Much lower overlap between the first and second piece in each column indicate more backlash correction is needed, but a point will be reached where additional correction does not improve the overlaps.

 Regions of a plastic section that have not previously been exposed will undergo rapid changes under the beam that may impair the quality of the first image taken there.
 Thus, areas to be imaged should be pre-exposed.
 Fortunately the required dose is much less than for tomography, around 5-10 electrons per square Angstrom.
 This can be achieved by irradiating the whole area for a few minutes with a bright beam at low magnification.